 About Brittany Franklin

 I never thought I would become a therapist, but after enough struggles of my own I know how important it is to be able to support others in their time of need.
-Therapy is based on trust and I want you to know I provide a safe place for listening, talking, emotions, support, and kindness.
-I have a background in child welfare and juvenile court, so I am well-versed in the traumas many children experience in everyday life.
-I also am no stranger to the mountains both children and adults can move when it comes to survival, making it ever important to discuss those events with someone familiar, such as myself.
+Therapy is based on trust, and I want you to know I provide a safe place for listening, talking, emotions, support, and kindness.
+I have a background in child welfare and juvenile court, so I am well-versed in the traumas many children, teens, and adults experience in everyday life.
+I also am no stranger to the mountains both teens and adults can move when it comes to survival, making it ever important to discuss those events with someone familiar, such as myself.